Why Women’s Carpentry?

 • Hand saws

-Next, for three hours, we’ll work in small groups on simple, real-world projects.
-Some of these will be on Wild Abundance infrastructure, while others may be for neighbors, community members, or local non-profits.
+Next, we’ll work in small groups on simple, real-world projects.
+Some of these will be Wild Abundance infrastructure, while others may be for neighbors, community members, local non-profits, or to be sold to the public for the cost of materials.
 We won’t be trying to get a whole lot accomplished on these projects, but instead will focus on starting to master tools that have been covered so far in the class.
 Many students tell us that this is the most valuable part of class.
 Indeed, it’s a way to get tool use into your muscle memory.
 That way, when you go home you’ll have a feeling of familiarity with the tools; you’ll know them, rather than just know about them.

 These projects vary, based on our infrastructure and community needs at the time of class.
 However, they’re always something real; you won’t just be cutting and screwing scrap wood, you’ll be contributing to building something.
 We choose group projects so that students get an opportunity to practice the basic carpentry skills that are the foundation of this class.